The IC Bus does not currently run on the Munich to Milan route. However, Flixbus has many options on this routing.

 - Munich: München Hackerbrück ZOB near the Hauptbahnhof

-- Memmingen: at the train station, note the bus stops on opposite sites of the street depending on direction of travel.
+- Memmingen: at the train station, note the bus stops on opposite sites of the street depending on the direction of travel.

 - Como: at Como S. Giovanni station